ibm-cloud-architecture/refarch-integration-inventory-db2/README.md

 # DB2 Inventory Database
 This project is part of the 'IBM Integration Reference Architecture' suite, available at [https://github.com/ibm-cloud-architecture/refarch-integration](https://github.com/ibm-cloud-architecture/refarch-integration).
 This project represents on-premise deployment so you need a running DB2 server to install the database.

-August 2018, we are reusing this project for a lift and shift to the IBM cloud.
-The tutorial can be read [here](docs/db2-cloud.md)
+Updated - August 2018, we are reusing this project for a [lift and shift of MQ, WAS and DB2 workloads to the IBM Cloud ](https://github.com/ibm-cloud-architecture/refarch-integration/blob/master/docs/toSaaS/readme.md) (Public) solution.
+The migrate DB2 database tutorial can be read [here](docs/db2-cloud.md).

 ## Goals
 This project supports scripts to create DB2 `Inventory` database and load it with 12 items related to old computers.
 The Data model looks like the following diagram: